A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Evolving surface finite element spaces

-The flow defines a family of linear homeomorphisms $\phi_t^K \colon P_0 \to P(t)$.
-In order to show that $(P(t), \phi^K_t)$ is a compatible pair, we introduce a new definition which ensures that an element does not become too distorted during its evolution.
-We say that an evolving surface finite element is \emph{quasi-uniform}, if there exists $\rho_K > 0$ such that
+then we say that $(K(t), P(t), \Sigma(t))_{t\in[0,T]}$ is an \emph{evolving $\Theta$-surface finite element} and $F_{K(t)}$ is the evolving $\Theta$-surface element reference map. \item We say that an evolving finite element domain is \emph{temporally quasi-uniform}, if there exists $\rho_K > 0$ such that